sara-nl/research-data-exchange/docs/register-dataset.md

 <img src="./img/register-dataset/rdx-share.png" />

+4. Expand additional settings by clicking on the cogwheel;
+5. Check "can share".

-4. You'll receive an email with a publication URL that is valid for 48 hours.
+And done!
+You'll receive an email with a publication URL that is valid for 48 hours.
 Follow the link to the publication page.

 ## The publication URL is valid for 48 hours only.